Skip to navigation Skip to content

 • if the applicant or the applicant's partner holds only a Pensioner Concession Card (PCC) or a Commonwealth Seniors Health Card (CSHC)

-• where the parent/guardian is taken to be receiving their income support payment entirely as a Home Equity Access Scheme (HEAS) loan or during an employment income nil rate period
+• where the parent/guardian is taken to be receiving their income support payment:

-If there is an outstanding PIT related activity on the Current Activity (AL)/Future Activity List (FAL) screens, finalise the activity by selecting it from the AL/FAL screen and follow the screen flow.
+If there is an outstanding PIT related activity on the Activity List (AL)/Future Activity List (FAL) screens, finalise the activity by selecting it from the AL/FAL screen and follow the screen flow.

-For more information about exemptions from PIT, see Applying the Parental Income Test (PIT) for ABSTUDY and Youth Allowance (YA) and Applying the Parental Income Test (PIT) for Assistance for Isolated Children (AIC) Scheme.
+For more information about exemptions from PIT, see Applying the Parental Income Test (PIT) for ABSTUDY and Youth Allowance (YA) and Applying the Parental Income Test (PIT) for Assistance for Isolated Children (AIC).

 3

-The parent has advised they have commenced to receive a Commonwealth benefit + Read more ...
+The parent has advised they have commenced to receive a certain social security benefit or pension, ABSTUDY or DVA payment + Read more ...

-A dependent YA customer may be exempt from the application of the PIT if at least one of their parents/guardians is in receipt of an income support payment, except if they are in receipt of an employment income nil rate period or have a zero rate due to the Home Equity Access Scheme (HEAS).
+A dependent YA customer may be exempt from the PIT if at least one of their parents/guardians is in receipt of a certain social security benefit or pension, ABSTUDY Living Allowance or DVA payment, except if they

 For more information about exemptions from PIT, see Applying the Parental Income Test (PIT) for ABSTUDY and Youth Allowance (YA).